 Personal injury attorneys are skilled in composing effective demand letters that compel at-fault parties to resolve legal matters quickly and in your favor so that everyone is spared the time and trouble of litigation.

-To help you understand how to write a great demand letter in a California injury case, our California personal injury lawyers discuss, below:
+To help you understand how to write a great demand letter, our California personal injury lawyers answer these faqs:

 - 1. What is the purpose of a demand letter in a California injury case?

 - 2. Why is a well-written demand letter important?

 - 3. What information should the letter contain?

 - 4. Should a specific dollar amount be requested?